rafiarslan/SimpleShooter/README.md

 # SimpleShooter

-A small, third-person shooter game in which player tries to shoot every enemy in the map without dying. <br/>
+A small, third-person shooter game in which the player tries to shoot every enemy on the map without dying.

-Game is made using Unreal Engine.
+Made with Unreal Engine.